 Before you commit, take a moment to map out your office's daily flow.
 How many visitors do you typically welcome each day?
 Do you operate out of a single office or multiple locations?
 Your answers will help you find a system that fits you now and can grow with you later.
 Think about scalability—you want a solution that can handle an increase in visitors or expand to new sites without a hitch.
 Also, consider the types of visitors you have.
 Do you need different check-in processes for clients, interview candidates, and delivery drivers?
 A flexible system will let you tailor the experience for everyone who walks through your doors.

-Set Your Budget
+Determine Your Budget

 Visitor management systems come in a range of price points, so it’s important to know what you can afford.
 Most providers offer tiered pricing.
 Free plans are great for getting started and usually cover basic check-in and visitor logs.
 Paid plans often start around $5 to $25 per user each month, adding features like badge printing.
 Business-level plans might run from $25 to $50 per user and include things like contactless check-in and more integrations.
 For large companies with complex security needs, enterprise plans offer premium support and multi-location management, typically starting at $50 or more per user.

-Check the Tech Requirements
+Review the Technical Requirements

 Make sure you have the right hardware to support your new software.
 Depending on the system you choose, you might need a dedicated tablet or computer for your reception area.
 Some setups also require a badge printer for creating visitor passes or a QR code scanner for quick, contactless entry.
 Before you sign up, get a clear list of the required and recommended hardware from the provider.
 This will help you account for any additional costs and ensure you have everything you need for a successful launch day, avoiding any last-minute technical hiccups.